aarthiganesh/kernel-simulator/assignment 2/README.md

 `Time(s) | Process ID | Old State | New State | P1AVAIL | P2AVAIL | P3AVAIL | P4AVAIL | Used MEM | Available MEM | Usable MEM `

 Where `P1AVAIL` indicates the availatility of partition 1

+## Folder Structure
+`test cases` folder stores all of the 10 test cases.
+They can be used with all of the scenarios `sample output` sample outputs for the test case provided in the assignment